mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

     post.save ? (redirect "/") : "failed to create a post!"
   end
 ```
-You don't need to say what time it was made, ActiveRecord automatically fills that in.

 Other useful methods are `Post.all` to read out all the rows in posts table (into a list I think) so can display them on the homepage.
 Or `Post.where("author_name": "miranda")`, `Post.find(id)`, etc.

+You don't need to say what time it was made, ActiveRecord automatically fills that in.
+Btw then to read the time out to look nice would be like `post.created_at.strftime("%k:%M, %e %b %Y")` if post is a thing in Post.all.

 ### Clearing out the test database before each test
 Add this to the spec_helper, just after `RSpec.configure do |config|`